Role of Knowledge Management System In Pharma IndustryEstimated Reading Time: 11 Minutes

 - Ease of file sharing and the leanest of companies means that libraries have limited curation, yet people want more data-mine ability.

-Automatic notifications are the communication sent by localist directly to a user.
+Automatic notifications are the communication sent by localists directly to a user.
 An efficient notification system helps you send real-time updates and reminders to engage your audience with your company.
 PHPKB knowledge base software not only has an external notification system for end-users but also has an internal notification system for your knowledge base administrators.
 A pending task notification and review notifications are sent to team members when a task is in staged status.

 Collaboration means working together with people from across the business to achieve a shared goal.
 The collaboration feature allows team members to share their views, ideas, opinions & comments in the form of notes with other users to refine the content of the knowledge document.
 The intent of this collaboration is to polish the documents and to bring them up to the highest standards.

-PHPKB knowledge management software has an incredibly fast & accurate search engine that provides full search capabilities to knowledge base users.
+PHPKB knowledge management software has an incredibly fast & accurate knowledge base search engine that provides full search capabilities to knowledge base users.
 It searches among categories, articles, attached documents, and custom fields.
 All searches in your knowledge base run on a full-text search system, which provides extremely fast and incredibly accurate search results.
-Each article in the search results is ranked based on its relevance i.e. most relevant documents are displayed at the top of search results and words from the search query are highlighted in the search results to ease in searching relevant information.
+Each article in the search results is ranked based on its relevance i.e. most relevant documents are displayed at the top of search results and words from the search query are highlighted in the search results to ease in searching for relevant information.

-- What the change was?
+- What change was made?

 - Who made this change?